-California State Parks is undertaking a phased effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla Property, into the California State Parks System.
-The Alameda-Tesla Plan is anticipated to take three to five years to complete.
+California State Parks is undertaking an effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla property, into the California State Parks System.
+The Alameda-Tesla Plan is anticipated to take approximately five years to complete.

-California State Parks is undertaking a phased effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla Property, into the California State Parks System.
-The Alameda-Tesla Plan is anticipated to take three to five years to complete.
+California State Parks is undertaking an effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla property, into the California State Parks System.
+The Alameda-Tesla Plan is anticipated to take approximately five years to complete.

-California State Parks is undertaking a phased effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla Property, into the California State Parks System.
-The Alameda-Tesla Plan is anticipated to take three to five years to complete.
+California State Parks is undertaking an effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla property, into the California State Parks System.
+The Alameda-Tesla Plan is anticipated to take approximately five years to complete.

-California State Parks is undertaking a phased effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla Property, into the California State Parks System.
-The Alameda-Tesla Plan is anticipated to take three to five years to complete.
+California State Parks is undertaking an effort to incorporate approximately 3,100 acres of land, known as the Alameda-Tesla property, into the California State Parks System.
+The Alameda-Tesla Plan is anticipated to take approximately five years to complete.

 Previous slide